 - 24. FORCE MAJEURE.
 Neither County nor Contractor shall be held responsible for delay or default caused by events outside the County or Contractor's reasonable control including, but not limited to, fire, terrorism, riot, acts of God, or war.
 However, Contractor shall make all reasonable efforts to remove or eliminate such a cause of delay or default and shall upon the cessation of the cause, diligently pursue performance of its obligations under this Contract. - 25.
 WAIVER.
 The failure of County to enforce any provision of this Contract shall not constitute a waiver by County of that or any other provision. - 26.
 PUBLIC CONTRACTING REQUIREMENTS.
 Pursuant to the public contracting requirements contained in Oregon Revised Statutes ("ORS") Chapter 279B.220 through 279B.235, Contractor shall: - a.
 Make payments promptly, as due, to all persons supplying to Contractor labor or materials for the prosecution of the work provided for in the Contract. - b.
 Pay all contributions or amounts due the Industrial Accident Fund from such Contractor or subcontractor incurred in the performance of the Contract. - c.
 Not permit any lien or claim to be filed or prosecuted against County on account of any labor or material furnished. - d.
 Pay the Department of Revenue all sums withheld from employees pursuant to ORS 316.167. - e.
 As applicable, the Contractor shall pay employees for work in accordance with ORS 279B.235, which is incorporated herein by this reference.
 The Contractor shall comply with the prohibitions set forth in ORS 652.220, compliance of which is a material element of this Contract, and failure to comply is a breach entitling County to terminate this Contract for cause. - f.
 If the Work involves lawn and landscape maintenance, Contractor shall salvage, recycle, compost, or mulch yard waste material at an approved site, if feasible and cost effective. - 27.
 NO ATTORNEY FEES.
 In the event any arbitration, action or proceeding, including any bankruptcy proceeding, is instituted to enforce any term of this Contract, each party shall be responsible for its own attorneys' fees and expenses. - 28.
-FURTHER ASSURANCES.
-Contractor shall further comply with any and all terms, conditions, and other obligations as may be required by the applicable regional, State, or Federal agencies providing funding for performance under this Contract, whether or not specifically referenced herein.
-Contractor agrees to take all necessary steps and execute and deliver any and all necessary written instruments, to perform under this Contract including, but not limited to, executing all additional documentation necessary for County to comply with applicable regional, State, or Federal funding requirements. - 29.
 CONFIDENTIALITY.
 Contractor acknowledges that it and its employees and agents may, in the course of performing their obligations under this Contract, be exposed to or acquire information that the County desires or is required to maintain as confidential, including information that is protected under applicable law, including Personal Information (as "Personal Information" is defined in ORS 646A.602(11)).